-chrysogenum asked: When you find this in your ask you have to share 5 random facts about you and pass this on to your ten favorite followers.
+chrysogenum said: When you find this in your ask you have to share 5 random facts about you and pass this on to your ten favorite followers.

 I don’t know who to pass this on to!
 Here goes!

 - "¡a dozen nebulae across the skies cumple 3 años hoy!"